dsdanielpark/Gemini-API/README.md

 print(response)
 ```
 > [!NOTE]
 > If the session fails to connect, works improperly, or terminates, returning an error, it is recommended to manually renew the cookies.
 The error is likely due to incorrect cookie values.
-Refresh or log out of Gemini web to renew cookies and try again.
-However, do not retry multiple times after one success to set session.
+Refresh or log out of Gemini web to renew cookies and try again. *Once connected and generating valid content, avoid closing the browser or revisiting Gemini web for cookie stability.*

 <br>